 Courses of Study

-BI118j Sustainable Agriculture and Food Systems Agriculture is a fundamental way in which humans interact with their environment and is at the nexus of ecological, social, and economic systems.
+BI118fj Sustainable Agriculture and Food Systems Agriculture is a fundamental way in which humans interact with their environment and is at the nexus of ecological, social, and economic systems.
 An introduction to the ecological bases, practicalities, and philosophies of food and agricultural systems.
 Provides a foundation in such concepts as agroecology, sustainable soil management, pest and weed control, and organic farming.
 Also considers social, economic, and public-policy issues.
 Field trips to local farms and other agricultural institutions.
 Cannot be counted toward the biology major.
-Prerequisite: Senior standing.
 Three credit hours.
 N. Marshall

 BI164s Evolution and Diversity An introduction to the theory of evolution and to the diversity of organisms.
 Topics will include the theory of natural selection, transmission genetics, speciation, and the adaptive radiation of all domains and kingdoms of organisms.
 Lecture and laboratory.
 Prerequisite: Biology 163.
 Four credit hours.
 N, Lb.
-Bevier, Wilson
+Angelini, Bevier, Moore

 [BI176] Exercise Physiology Listed as Biochemistry 176.
 Three credit hours.
 N, Lb.

 [BI201] Biology Accelerator Workshop-style course developing skills in designing, analyzing and presenting results of biological studies, while reviewing fundamental concepts in biology.
 This course fills the gap between content knowledge mastered in AP or IB courses and the analytical and writing skills required for success at higher levels.
 Students may not receive credit for both this course and Biology 163 or 164.
 Three credit hours.